 Food Safety Modernization Act

 The FDA Food Safety Modernization Act (FSMA) is the most sweeping reform of our food safety laws in more than 70 years.
-It was signed into law by President Obama on January 4, 2011 and passed by Congress in 2010.
-FSMA changes many aspects of how food is regulated, by aiming to ensure the U.S. food supply is safe, shifting the focus from responding to contamination to preventing it.
+It was passed by Congress in 2010 and signed into law by President Obama on January 4, 2011.
+FSMA changes many aspects of how food is regulated, by aiming to ensure the safety of the U.S. food supply through a focus on prevention, rather than responding after a food safety event has occurred.

 United Fresh Position